facelessuser/coloraide/docs/src/markdown/manipulation.md

 There are various ways to read the current values of color coordinates.

-1. Channel properties can be read directly:
+1. Channel properties can be read directly by indexing the color object with the channel name.

     ```playground
     color = Color("orange")
-    color.red
+    color['red']
     ```

-2. Channel values can also be read by using the `get` method and providing the name of desired channel.

-    ```playground
-    color = Color("orange")
-    color.get("green")
-    ```

-    Additionally, we can also access values of the current color in terms of other color space properties.
-Simply specify the color space and the color property.

-    ```playground
-    color = Color("orange")
-    color.get("lch.chroma")
-    ```

-3. As getting all coordinates except alpha is a common enough task, `coords` allows for the extraction of all the color color channels without the alpha channel.

-    ```playground
-    color = Color("orange")
-    color.coords()
-    color.alpha
-    ```

-4. Lastly, the ColorAide object is indexable.
-Any channel can be accessed using an index, or even slices.
-If desired, the channels can be iterated.
+4. The object can also be indexed with numerical numbers and even use slicing to set or get multiple values.
+Color objects can also be iterated.

     ```playground
     color = Color("orange")